jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 I've been up 28 hrs so far.
 32 hrs baby, then I sleep, hopefully don't overshoot my wake up time

+9:05 PM

+ladies and gentlemen I had a thought... get a current draw measurement while it's doing the camera loop/paint

+dayum! it draws 546mA holy crap...

+damn I'm bad at math... this thing won't last 2 hours

+9:15 PM

+okay... what this means for now is... the passthrough won't run all the time

+and I will also get a larger 1S pack, there is plenty of room

+10:42 PM

+omg it fits so well...
+I'm tempted to assembled but I need to sleep

+tomorrow

 ---